angelbujalance/evoman_framework/README.md

 There are 20 values (sensors) in total which can determine the player's next action.
 16 sensors are used for the distances (x, y) between the player and one of the maximum 8 projectiles.
 Another tuple (x, y) of two sensors is used for the distance between the player and the enemy.
 Finally, two sensors are used for the player's facing direction.

 # Specialist
-In this repository, we implemented two Evolutionary Algorithms (EA) using NEAT.
+In this repository, we implemented two Evolutionary Algorithms (EA) using NEAT and comma-selection.

 # Install
 Use the requirements.txt file to install the dependencies.